 11. Proof your messages.
 Take an extra few seconds and make sure you don’t have any misspellings or improper language.
 Be proud of the messages you send.

 13. Include your name.
-Unless you are absolutely certain that the recipient of your text has your name plugged into their phone, add your name to the end of the message.
+Unless you are absolutely certain that the recipient of your text has your name plugged into their phone, include your name in the message.

 14. Watch your tone.
 Make sure you pay close attention to the tone of your message.
 If you are upset about something, pick up the phone and call the person.